jakopako/goskyr/README.md

 ## Build ML Model for Improved Auto-Config

 In order for the auto configuration feature to find suitable names for the extracted fields, since `v0.4.0` machine learning can be used.
 Goskyr allows you to extract a fixed set of features based on an existing goskyr configuration.
 Basically, goskyr scrapes all the websites you configured, extracts the raw text values based on the configured fields per site and then calculates the features for each extracted value, labeling the resulting vector with the field name you defined in the configuration.
-Currently, all features are based on the extracted text only, ie not on the location within the website.
+Currently, all features are based on the extracted text only, i.e. not on the location within the website.
 Checkout the `Features` struct in the `ml/ml.go` file if you want to know what exactly those features are.
 Extraction command:

 ```bash
 goskyr -e features.csv -w word-lists -c some-goskyr-config.yml